dib-lab/2021-paper-metapangenomes/manuscript.md

 For reads simulated from genomes not in GTDB, orpheum recovered the majority of coding reads when genomes of the same species were in the database (**Figure @fig:orpheum_fig A,B**).
 Accuracy decreased with increasing taxonomic distance between the query genome and the closest relative in the database (**Figure @fig:orpheum_fig B**).

-For genomes that had at least species-level representatives in GTDB, the largest source of error was again non-coding reads being predicted as coding (**Figure @fig:orpheum_fig A**).
+For genomes that had at least species-level representatives in GTDB, the largest source of error was non-coding reads being predicted as coding (**Figure @fig:orpheum_fig A**).
-We hypothesized that these reads originated from pseudogenes as these genes would likely not be annotated as coding in the genomes the reads were simulated from, but may retain some k-mers contained in other genes in the database.
+We hypothesized that these reads originated from pseudogenes as these sequences would likely not be annotated as coding in the genomes from which the reads were simulated from, but may retain some k-mers contained in the database.
-To assess this hypothesis, we used annotation files produced by the NCBI Prokaryotic Genome Annotation Pipeline (PGAP), which annotates pseudogenes, for the XX genomes for which these files were available (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5001611/; https://pubmed.ncbi.nlm.nih.gov/33270901/).
+To assess this hypothesis, we used annotation files produced by the NCBI Prokaryotic Genome Annotation Pipeline (PGAP), which annotates pseudogenes, for the 23 genomes for which these files were available [@doi:10.1093/nar/gkw569; @doi:10.1093/nar/gkaa1105].
 On average, 12.4% (SD = 13.8%) of non-coding reads that were predicted to be coding fell within pseudogenes annotated by the PGAP pipeline.
 We then BLASTed a subset of the remaining non-coding read that were predicted to be coding against the NCBI nr database.
 All reads we investigated had at least one mach at 100% identity to protein sequences in the database, suggesting our test genomes contained additional pseudogenes not annotated by PGAP, or that the software we used to predict open reading frames missed some coding sequences (see Methods).
 <!--Indeed, the worst performer was *Mycoplasmopsis bovis*, with 23% of non-coding reads predicted to be coding.
 *M. bovis* causes bovine tuberculosis and its genome contains signatures of genomic decay and pseudogenization [@doi:10.3389/fmicb.2017.02389], processes that may be linked to bacterial host specialization [@doi:10.1101/cshperspect.a010041; @doi:10.1093/gbe/evv135].-->
-Because ORF prediction is blind to pseudogenes, it may not be appropriate for species with many pseudogenes.
+Because this method of open reading frame prediction cannot distinguish pseudogenes, it may not be appropriate for species with many pseudogenes.

-[TR: RE -- BLAST.
-I could make a BLAST database of GTDB protein sequences and do this more systematically, but it doesn't seem that important, so I haven't done it.]

 + Why coding as noncoding? sequencing error?

-Protein k-mers from predicted open reading frames in the simulated short sequencing reads recapitulated similarity between genomes estimated from the genomes themselves.
+Protein k-mers from predicted open reading frames in the simulated short sequencing reads recapitulated similarity between genomes estimated from coding domain sequences in those genomes.
-We estimated the jaccard similarity between genomes using protein k-mers (*k* = 10) from annotated coding domain sequences, and compared this against jaccard similarity between genomes using protein k-mers from predicted open read frames in the simulated short sequencing reads using the Mantel test.
+We estimated the jaccard similarity between genomes using protein k-mers (*k* = 10) from annotated coding domain sequences, and compared this against jaccard similarity between genomes using protein k-mers from predicted open read frames in the simulated short sequencing reads.
 Genomes that were most similar in one matrix were also most similar in another matrix (Mantel statistic = 0.9975, p < 0.001).
 The average similarity among all pairwise comparisons for the coding domain sequences was 2.6%, and this decreased to 2.5% when using the open reading frames predicted from reads.
+This demonstrates that information recovered from open reading frame prediction from short read is similar to that derived directly from the genome sequence.

 The majority of predictive capability originated from species-level databases.
 We performed ORF prediction using just species-level databases for genomes that had at least a species-level representative in GTDB, and compared this against ORF prediction using the full GTDB database.
-On average, there was no change between the percent of reads derived from coding domain sequences when a species-level database was used versus when all of GTDB was used to predict open reading frames (SUPPLEMENTAL FIGURE).
+On average, there was no change between the percent of reads derived from coding domain sequences when a species-level database was used versus when all of GTDB was used to predict open reading frames (**Figure @fig:orpheum_db**).

 Decreasing the jaccard containment threshold increased the sensitivity and specificity of ORF prediction when there are no closely related genomes in the database (**Figure @fig:orpheum_fig C, Table @tbl:threshold**).
 The jaccard containment threshold controls the final prediction of coding vs. non-coding, as well as the the number of open reading frames which a read is translated into.